 Tool have officially (re)entered our strange new world.
 After years of holding out, they've finally released their catalog for streaming and digital download.
-After years of teasing and tormenting fans, testing their patience beyond reason, the band is set to drop its first album in over a decade, Fear Inoculum, in less than a month (on August 30th, to be exact).
+After years of teasing and tormenting fans, testing their patience beyond reason, the band finally dropped their first album in over a decade, Fear Inoculum.
 This makes now the perfect time to look back at the bizarre, dark, inspiring, psychedelic and progressive music that Tool have brought into the world to date.
 Below, we've ranked their albums (and EP) from worst to best.

 Released only on CD/VHS and CD/DVD (and still not available via digital music platforms), Salival is a collector's wet dream.
 The 2000 compilation album came as a beautiful box set packed with cryptic artwork, a 56-page photo book and a compelling array of live tracks and outtakes, as well as Tool's music videos to that point.
 Yet, while it's a must-have for diehards, the release is hardly essential for the average listener, it's biggest calling card being the band's strange, lysergic cover of Led Zeppelin's "No Quarter."